 What operating systems run Trello?

-Trello runs on both PC and Mac with an application you can download for either from the iOS App Store or the company’s website.
-And if you want to continue collaborating when you’re on-the-go, you can download the Trello app for your Apple
+Trello runs on both PC and Mac with an application you can download either from the iOS App Store or the company’s website.
+And if you want to continue collaborating when you’re on the go, you can download the Trello app for your Apple

 device, too.
 You can also run Trello through any web browser.